AFSAnalytics/developer-guides/en/web-analytics/advanced-features/visitor-tracking.md

 |yournote| custom note about the user
 |yoururl| custom lin related to the visitor
 |followlist| list(s) attached to the user.
 This can be the numeric identifier of the list, or the name of the list.
 If there are multiple lists, they must be separated by a comma.
 You can create the lists, or find their identifier displayed in the visitor profile box
+|addtolist| Set to "yes" if followlist value should be added to previous lists, or to "no" if it should replace them.
+Default value: "no".

 ## Sending data
 The data transmission is done with the ==send== command.
 Once the data sent, all field values are reseted.